Section E: RESPONSE TO READINGS

 also studied aesthetics--philosophy of literature and art--and wrote several major

 papers.
-You may remember by brief discussion in the "How I Started"
+You may remember my brief discussion--in the "How I Started"

-chapter of the previous section of Mr. Golding's class.
+chapter of the previous section--about my great writing experience in Mr. Golding's class.

-At first, in this world lit class, Mr. Golding seemed very strict and formal, calling each
+At first, in this same world literature class, Mr. Golding seemed very strict and formal, calling each

 of us "Mr. Jewell," "Miss Reuben," etc. He started each week